qgustavor/megajs-docs/docs/api.md

 * `type`: the account type
 * `spaceUsed`: the space used by the account, in bytes
-* `spaceTotal`: the total space avaliable, in bytes
+* `spaceTotal`: the total space available, in bytes
 * `downloadBandwidthUsed`: the bandwidth quota used, in bytes
-* `downloadBandwidthTotal`: the total bandwidth quota avaliable, in bytes
+* `downloadBandwidthTotal`: the total bandwidth quota available, in bytes
 * `sharedBandwidthUsed`: the shared bandwidth quota used, in bytes
-* `sharedBandwidthLimit`: the total shared bandwidth quota avaliable, in bytes
+* `sharedBandwidthLimit`: the total shared bandwidth quota available, in bytes

+#### `.close()`

+Logs out MEGA and closes server-to-client connection.
+Other connections will not be closed.
+Attempting to call API requests after this point will result in errors.

 ### Events